KilianDiederix/AI-project-progression-prediction-pancreatic-cancer/README.md

   Histogram/voxel intensity checker for ensuring correct HU (Hounsfield Unit) calibration.

 - **`inference.py`**
-  Runs trained CNN models on unseen data, outputs predictions and optionally visualizations.
+  Gets segmentations for all scans based on Bereska et al. segmentation model. (see script for comments on how to use).

+- **`preprocess.py`**
+  HU clipping and normalization for all CT scans, needed before running inference.py.

 ---

 ### Imaging Utilities
 - **`nifty_mass_combiner.py`**
-  Combines multiple NIfTI segmentations into a single file for batch evaluation.
+  Combines multiple NIfTI segmentations into a single file for batch evaluation, Bereska model has 2 output .nii.gz files, one for the organs, another for the vessels.
+If only one of the models is used, this file is not needed.

 - **`slicer_renamer.py`**
-  Renames exported segmentation slices into a consistent naming convention for ingestion.
+  This script can be copied into Slicer3D to rename all segmentation slices according to Bereska plans.json files.

 ---